aquiles23/roman_number/README.md

 docker-compose up
 ```

-after that the API will be listening at http://localhost:8000/search
+after that the API will be listening at http://localhost:8000/search with a POST endpoint

+you can debug and know better about the endpoints at http://localhost:8000/docs

 # Limitations